david2dai/plsa/README.md

 > -vocfile: the file for the generated vocabulary of corpus.

-> -matrixfile: the matrix file generated, this will be used for train.
+> -matrixfile: the matrix file generated, this file will be used for train.

 > -lowfreq: low freq(<lowfreq) word will be discarded.